akkilp/Klicker/README.md

 # Klicker

-Simple Express/React multiplayer clicking game</br>
+Simple Express/React multiplayer clicking game.</br>
 This application is homework for Vincit's Summer Developer position.

 ## Introduction

 Application consists of front- and backend. </br>
 Backend is powered with Node.js/Express, and is used for data storage and manipulation.</br>
-Frontend is ran by React, and is only used for displaying the data that is being fetched from backend API
+Frontend is ran by React, and is only used for displaying the data that is being fetched from backend API.

 ## Setup